xizon/F-Curator/README.md

 - **Offline** support and fast speeds
 - Easily achieve **data persistence**
-- Fetch **remote resources** to local database
+- Fetch **remote resources** to the local database
 - **Category management** and clear list blocks
 - Drag and drop **sorting**
+- **Exporting HTML** that separates APP to use favorites
 - Judgment of URL validity and repetitiveness
-- Automatically extract resources to local, such as icons
+- Automatically extract resources local, such as icons
-- Data export in different formats in the future

 ## File Structures